October 6, 2021

 - Pre-built integrations to key fintech ecosystem service providers and integration points, including Alloy, Experian, Moov, Mulesoft, Paystand, Plaid, Stripe, and Visa, all without directly handling any PII, PCI, or bank data.
 If you need more integrations, you can easily build your own custom integrations with Skyflow Connections.

-- Skyflow Connections: A simple way for developers to build their own custom connections to any internal or external service they need, including KYC and identity verification services, credit bureaus, card networks, and more.
+- Skyflow Connections are simple way for developers to build their own custom connections to any internal or external service they need, including KYC and identity verification services, credit bureaus, card networks, and more.
 This means you can directly integrate and process payments with any payment processor, integrate and communicate with any third-party money movement API, integrate with any issuer-processor and their third-party API.
 Skyflow Connections lets you do all of this, and more, without directly handling any PII, PCI, or bank data.

 In addition, Skyflow’s unique governance engine allows fine-grained data access controls, so data can be used in carefully controlled and fully auditable ways.
 Skyflow’s global deployability and isolated VPC data architecture make meeting data residency requirements and compliance with laws like GDPR straightforward and efficient.